cartesi/rollups-node/docs/development.md

 ## Running with Docker

-Running the Node with Docker is the fastest way to get started because it only requires Docker.
+Running the Node with Docker is the fastest way to get started because it doesn't require you to install other dependencies.

 ### Building the Docker images